Tifarahani/AllStocksAnalysis/README.md

 * It prevents many future defects.
 * Code Size is reduced.
 * Confused coding is properly restructured.
+* Will lead to more unit testable code
 - [x] Disadvantages:
-- [ ]Time consuming
+- Time consuming
+- A long procedure may contain the same line of code in several locations, you can change the logic to eliminate the duplicate lines.
+-A logical structure may be duplicated in two or more procedures (possibly via copy & paste coding).
+When detected, this logic is best moved to a new function and called from the other functions.
+-Refactoring process can affect the testing outcomes.

-* How do these pros and cons apply to refactoring the original VBA script
+### How do these pros and cons apply to refactoring the original VBA script
+- [x] Pros: Refactoring leads to better quality code
+- [x] Cons: We have to retest lots of functionality and it takes a lot of time

+##  Conclusion:Refactoring improves the design of software, makes software easier to understand, helps us find bugs and also helps in executing the program faster.
+There is an additional benefit of refactoring.
+It changes the way a developer thinks about the implementation when not refactoring.